OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Windows is a personalized computing environment that enables you to seamlessly roam and access services, preferences, and content across your computing devices from phones to tablets to the Surface Hub.
 Rather than residing as a static software program on your device, key components of Windows are cloud-based, and both cloud and local elements of Windows are updated regularly, providing you with the latest improvements and features.
 In order to provide this computing experience, we collect data about you, your device, and the way you use Windows.
 And because Windows is personal to you, we give you choices about the personal data we collect and how we use it.
 Note that if your Windows device is managed by your organization (such as your employer or school), your organization may use centralized management tools provided by Microsoft or others to access and process your data and to control device settings (including privacy settings), device policies, software updates, data collection by us or the organization, or other aspects of your device.
 Additionally, your organization may use management tools provided by Microsoft or others to access and process your data from that device, including your interaction data, diagnostic data, and the contents of your communications and files.
 For more information about data collection and privacy in Windows, see Windows 10 and your online services.
 Earlier versions of Windows (including Windows Vista, Windows 7, Windows 8, and Windows 8.1) are subject to their own privacy statements.

-Learn moreTop of page ActivationActivation
+Learn MoreTop of page ActivationActivation

 When you activate Windows, a specific product key is associated with the device on which your software is installed.
 The product key and data about the software and your device is sent to Microsoft to help validate your license to the software.
 This data may be sent again if there is a need to re-activate or validate your license.
 On phones running Windows, device and network identifiers, as well as device location at the time of the first power-up of the device, are also sent to Microsoft for the purpose of warranty registration, stock replenishment, and fraud prevention.